Docs

 • fallback-route timelines

-• reliability plots
+• confusion matrices and reliability plots

 Use regenerated report commands for durable artifacts: